Regulations for Committees Reporting Directly to Council or one of its Main Committees

 (4) (i) be responsible for, and make recommendations to Council on, the policy in respect of joint appointments between the University and the colleges, societies, and Permanent Private Halls;

-(4) monitor the implementation and effectiveness of the University's policies relating to personnel and equality matters;
+(5) monitor the implementation and effectiveness of the University's policies relating to personnel matters and equality and diversity matters relating to University staff; and

 (6) oversee the relations between the University and its employees through recognised employee representatives.

 4.5.
-The committee shall have power to make, amend, and repeal regulations concerning any of the following matters, on condition that it shall bring forward to Council for decision any case which it considers to raise particular difficulties:
+The committee shall have power to make, amend, and repeal regulations concerning any of the following matters:

 (1) the appointment of individual members of boards of electors for the duration of proceedings to fill a particular vacancy (in cases in which a regulation is necessary);